Elizabeth Gurley Flynn: Industrial Workers of the World

+During a cross-country speaking tour in spring of 1915, Flynn met with songwriter Joe Hill in the Salt Lake City County Jail, where he was awaiting the Utah Supreme Court to hear his case.
+Her account of the meeting, published in the May 22, 1915 issue of the Solidarity newspaper, was considered "a significant milestone in the IWW's support of Hill".
+Over the next several months, she and Hill had an active correspondence.
+He wrote and dedicated "The Rebel Girl" to her.
+On November 11, 1915, she managed to meet with President Woodrow Wilson in the White House to plead for clemency on Hill's behalf, but it was to no avail and he was executed eight days later.

-Flynn was arrested ten times during this period, but was never convicted of any criminal activity.
-Disagreement with William D. Haywood over the structure of the IWW, and over the plea bargain that she and Joseph Ettor arranged to secure the release of fellow Wobbly organizer Carlo Tresca, who was arrested during the Mesabi Range strike, led Flynn to break with the IWW in 1916.
-After she left the IWW, Flynn continued to exhort workers, especially Black workers, to join the union.
+Throughout her years of IWW activism, Flynn was arrested on ten occasions, but was never convicted of a crime.
+Disagreement with William D. Haywood over the structure of the IWW, and over the plea bargain that she and Joseph Ettor had arranged to secure the release of fellow Wobbly organizer Carlo Tresca (who was jailed during the Mesabi Range strike), led Flynn to break with the Wobblies in 1916.
+After she left the IWW, she continued to exhort workers, especially Black workers, to join the union.

 Workers' Defense Union

 Flynn organized the Workers' Defense Union in November 1918.
 An umbrella organization comprising trade unionists, socialists, syndicalists, anarchists, and communists, the WDU was not sectarian and did not discriminate on the basis of race or gender.
 It provided assistance with legal defense and publicity for labor activists arrested under the Espionage Act and advocated (unsuccessfully) for political prisoner status for those imprisoned for their labor activism.
 The WDU also provided material aid to immigrant radicals facing deportation and supported anticolonial movements in India, Mexico, and Ireland.